 You can configure the PHP settings for each of your Acquia Cloud environments.

-To change an environment's PHP settings:
+To change an environment's PHP settings, complete the following steps:

 - Sign in to your Acquia subscription, and then go to the Cloud > Workflow page.

 - Open the menu for the environment you want to configure, and then click Configure.

 In the PHP settings section, you can configure the following items:

 - PHP version

 Your Drupal website runs on the PHP programming language.
 You can configure the version of PHP used by your website for each environment.

 Which PHP version to use

 The latest version of PHP 5.6, custom built for Acquia Cloud.
 Uses OPcache opcode cache, and includes the APCu extension for 100% compatibility with the APC user caching API.
 Note that under PHP 5.6, you cannot install Drupal 7 versions before Drupal 7.33.